Change: good and bad

 The earth is suffering rapid change that many plants and animals can't react to fast enough.

 Climate change is a bad change for our planet, with the stark reality that humans are responsible for this with their over-reliance on fossil fuels.
-Rising sea levels and changes to our climate are inevitable if we don't change our ways.
+Rising sea levels and changes to our climate are happening already and will get worse unless dramatic changes are made.

 Habitat Destruction is becoming worse as people are destroying natural wonders like the rainforests.